iiasa/Condor_run_R/troubleshooting.md

 If not, you may have recently changed your password and need to store your user credentials again with [`condor_store_cred add`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_store_cred.html) (see above).

-## When transferring the bundle, jobs stay in the running state indefinately
+## When transferring the bundle, jobs stay in the running state indefinitely
 This can occur on account of outdated state such as a stale IP address being cached by HTCondor daemons.
 Stop the script, invoke [`condor_restart -schedd`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_restart.html), and try to submit again.
 You will be asked to delete the bundle first.

 If the resubmission also stays stuck in the running state when transferring the bundle, stop the script, reboot, and then try to submit again.
 If your temp directory survives reboots, you will again be asked to delete the bundle first.